How to Use the Global Explorers Curriculum: A Quick Start Guide

 - Thursday:

-- Complete the art, music, or craft lesson.
+- Complete the art, music, or craft activity.

 - Continue reading and discussing books related to your country study.